-According to a new research conducted by the Young Women’s Trust, more young women than ever now call themselves feminists.
+According to a new study published by the Young Women’s Trust, more young women than ever now call themselves feminists.

-This is the result of a survey carried out for Young Women’s Trust by Populus Data Solutions from 25th June – 11th July 2019 with approximately 2000 young women aged 18 to 30 in England and Wales, alongside a comparison group of 2000 young men
+This is the result of a survey carried out for Young Women’s Trust by Populus Data Solutions from 25th June – 11th July 2019 with approximately 2000 young women aged 18 to 30 in England and Wales, and a comparison group of 2000 young men.

-The charity has revealed that the number of young women who identify as a feminist in 2019 has increased by 12% from the previous year.
+The charity has revealed that the number of young women who identify as feminists in 2019 has increased by 12% from the previous year.

-To be more precise, 67% of young women aged 18-24 now call themselves feminist (which approximates 1.8 million young women in the UK).
-And for those in the 18-30 age bracket, there has also been an increase in the number of self-declared feminists from 50 per cent to 57 per cent.
+To be more precise, 67% of young women aged 18-24 now call themselves feminists (approximately 1.8 million individuals in the UK).
+And for those in the 18-30 age bracket, there has also been an increase in the number of self-declared feminists from 50 to 57%.

 But why now?

-The Young Women’s Trust suggests this is because younger women are increasingly aware of the inequalities they face in day to day life.
-Indeed, 64 per cent of young women agreed that sexism is a major problem in the UK – while in 2018 this figure was only 58 per cent.
+The Young Women’s Trust suggests this is because younger women are increasingly aware of the inequalities they face in day-to-day life.
+Indeed, 64% of young women agreed that sexism is a major problem in the UK – while in 2018 this figure was only 58%.